If you believe that a Council member has breached the Code of Conduct, you may request an investigation by the Integrity Commissioner.

 Accountability and Transparency

 The Municipality of Clarington provides critical services in our community.
-We want to make sure that our actions are accountable and transparent.
-The Municipality strives to ensure that it is responsible to its residents and stakeholders and accountable for its actions or inactions.
+We want to make sure that we are accountable and transparent in our actions.
 The Municipality encourages resident participation to foster an atmosphere of openness in all decision-making.

 Council Code of Conduct